-A codomic Voor (studomt

-Academic Year (student 2021.22
+Academic Year (student

+• 2022.22

-cohort covered by 2021-22
+cohort covered by 2022-23

-specification)
+specification) 1200

 Module Code 1300

 Module Title Environmental Health Policy

-Module Organiser(s) ТВС
+Module Organiser(s) TBC

 Faculty Public Health & Policy

 FHEQ Level Level 7

 Credit Value CATS: 15

 ECTS: 7.5

 HECoS Code 101049 : 100648 : 101317

 Term of Delivery Term 3

-Mode of Delivery For 2021-2 this module is currently planned to be delivered as a
+Mode of Delivery For 2022-23 this module will be delivered by predominantly

-mix of online and face-to-face in-person teaching.
+face-to-face teaching modes.

+Where specific teaching methods (lectures, seminars,

+discussion groups) are noted in this module specification

+these will be delivered by predominantly face-to-face

-Teaching will comprise a combination of live and interactive
+sessions.
+There will be a combination of live and interactive

 activities (synchronous learning) as well as recorded or self-

-directed study (asynchronous learning).
+Made of Study directed study (asynchronous learning).
+Full-time

-Mode of Study Full-time
+Mode of Study

 Language of Study English

 Pre-Requisites None

 Accreditation by None

-Professional Statutory and
+Professional Statutory

-Regulatory Body
+and Regulatory Body

 Module Cap (Indicative 10-15

 number of students)

 Target Audience This module is of relevance to students interested in the

-Target Addience assessment and control of environmental health problems.
+assessment and control of environmental health problems.

-Modulo Description This module will focus on methods for risk assessment and risk
+Module Description This module will focus on methods for risk assessment and

-Module Description

-management for environmental hazards, including air quality,
+risk management for environmental hazards, including air

-water quality and chemicals in the environment.
-The module will
+quality, water quality and chemicals in the environment.
+The

-also address policies where health is implicit such as housing,
+module will also address policies where health is implicit such

-planning, transport and climate mitigation/decarbonisation.
+as housing, planning, transport and climate

+mitigation/decarbonisation.

 Duration 5 weeks at 2.5 days per week

 Timetabling slot Term 3 - slot E

 Last Revised (e.g. year 09/2021

 changes approved)

-changes approved,